Have you been injured in an accident?

 What if the at-fault party doesn’t have insurance?

 If an uninsured or unknown party injured you, you should still seek out legal counsel.
-Consult a personal injury lawyer and learn if you can make a Tort or Accident Benefits claim.
+Consult our lawyers for car accidents and learn if you can make a Tort or Accident Benefits claim.

 Accident victims are not always treated fairly by their insurance company.
 They may confuse you with legal jargon and make it seem as if you do not have a claim at all when, in reality, you may.
 Or they may offer you an immediate sum of money in exchange for giving up your claim.
 Our experienced car accident lawyers will work to advise you on the best course of action for your situation.
 It is essential to factor in pain and suffering and future long-term needs for your injuries, which could mean that a one-time lump-sum settlement is not sufficient.